The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   - This logs `'829 Jefferson Ave.'` and `'Our address is 7 Marcus Garvey'` because when our function is invoked and given `address` only its value is passed to the function.
 Inside our function the parameter `location` is assigned this value, but reassiged to `'829 Jefferson Ave.'` and logged.
 Our `address` variable that is logged in the last line was not change because when we passed it to the function it was only by value and a copy was made for this purpose.

 13. **What do we mean when we say that JavaScript passes variables _by value_?**

-    - This means the value of our variables is copied and pointed to by the variable that it was passed to.
-Our original variable still refereces the value it was assigned.
+  - Passing by value means that when variables are passed to functions a copy of the value is made.
+This allows us to manipulate a known value without affecting the original binding holding it.

 14. **What does it mean to _pass by reference_?
 In what ways do arrays and objects appear to be passed by reference in JavaScript?**
-    - Passing by reference means the value passed to another variable or function is the address in memory to the value of our original variable.
-Arrays and objects demonstrate this when a varible is assigned another variable whose value is an object or array and making a change to the second varibale also mutates the first!
+    - Passing by reference means the value passed to a function is the address in memory to the value of our original variable.
+Arrays and objects demonstrate this when a variable is assigned another variable whose value is an object or array and making a change to the second variable also mutates the first.